Corelle Profile: Spice O' Life (1981)

 Spice O' Life: dinner plate, Pyrex cup.

 Centura Tableware in Spice O' Life was available from 1975 to 1977, and the design on those pieces closely matches the cookware.
-The Corelle version is printed with just three colours, green being most predominant.
+The Corelle version is printed with just three colours, green being predominant.
 So the Corelle version might not seem to be a perfect match, but the same motifs are present on both products, although they might be coloured differently.

 Corning Ware casserole & Corelle dinner plate.
 The brown tomato is the most obvious absence from the Corelle version.